-Many organizations supported by a “patchwork” of technologies that are not lean, optimized, connected, clean or explicit.
+Many organizations are supported by a “patchwork” of technologies that are not lean, optimized, connected, clean, or explicit.
 At the same time, the acceleration of digital business requires efficiency and speed.

 Cybersecurity mesh is a distributed architectural approach to scalable, flexible, and reliable cybersecurity control.
 Many assets now exist outside of the traditional security perimeter.
 Cybersecurity mesh essentially allows for the security perimeter to be defined around the identity of a person or thing.
 It enables a more modular, responsive security approach by centralizing policy orchestration and distributing policy enforcement.
 As perimeter protection becomes less meaningful, the security approach of a “walled city” must evolve to current needs.